 British Columbia Guide Dog and Service Dog Act

-- Expanding tenancy rights to include strata properties and certified retired dogs residing with their handlers
+- Extending tenancy rights to encompass strata properties and even retired certified dogs, ensuring they reside harmoniously with their handlers.

-Certification for Guide Dogs and Service Dogs in BC
+Service Dogs in British Columbia – Certification for Guide Dogs & Service Dogs

 Quick Facts about Service Dogs in British Columbia:

-Handlers seeking certification for guide and service dogs that were not trained by an accredited school will now be able to have them tested by a neutral third party, the Justice Institute of British Columbia.
+People training guide and service dogs outside of accredited schools can now get them tested by an unbiased third party, the Justice Institute of British Columbia, for certification.

 Service dogs must be clean